Skip to main content

 New-Construction Builder Defects — What We Find Before the Warranty Expires

 Pooler's building boom means a lot of roofs went on fast.
-Before your one-year builder warranty closes, the issues we routinely find on Pooler Parkway-corridor homes are: misaligned starter strips at the eaves, exposed nails on field shingles, inadequate flashing around pipe boots and skylights, missing drip edge on gable ends, and 4-nail patterns where the 130 mph wind code calls for 6.
-Catching these inside the warranty window means the builder fixes them.
-After it closes, you're paying.
+Before your one-year builder warranty closes, the issues we routinely find on Pooler Parkway-corridor homes are: misaligned starter strips at the eaves, exposed nails on field shingles, inadequate flashing around pipe boots and skylights, missing drip edge on gable ends, and 4-nail patterns where the manufacturer high-wind installation spec calls for 6.
+Catching these inside the warranty window gives you documentation to take back to the builder.
+After it closes, you're usually paying.
 Free inspections take about an hour and we send a dated photo report.

 • Pre-warranty-expiration inspection with photo documentation